IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 ###Integrate local commits in the Web IDE

-When you work in the Web IDE, both your local and remote repositories are hosted on the cloud.
-To view the  changes that you made in a local repository that is stored outside of DevOps Services, you must sync to your remote repository.
+When you work in the Web IDE, both your local and remote repos are hosted on the cloud.
+To view the  changes that you made in a local repo that is stored outside of DevOps Services, you must sync to your remote repo.

 1. Click **SYNC**.
 Sync combines the fetch, rebase, and push commands.